Julie Makerov (left), Irina Mishura and Richard Paul Fink are over the moon in Rusalka.

-The water nymph Rusalka falls for a prince - he doesn't know she's the wave caressing him when he goes swimming - and wants to be human to share his love.
-With the help of the witch Jezibaba, she takes on human form but loses her voice as payment.
-When a foreign princess enters the picture, things don't go as Rusalka's planned; she finds herself caught uncomfortably between the realms of nature and human beings.
+Water nymph Rusalka falls for a prince and wants to be human to share his love.
+Helped by the witch Jezibaba, she takes human form but forfeits her voice.
+When a foreign princess enters the picture, things don't go as Rusalka planned.

-Director Dmitri Bertman, who's previously helmed some bizarre productions for the Canadian Opera Company, delivers a moving, involving evening that flirts with fairy tales but is grounded in the modern world.
+Director Dmitri Bertman's involving production flirts with fairy tales but is grounded in the modern world.

-He gets great support from set designer Hartmut Schörghofer, whose turntable set, lit by Thomas C. Hase, gives us an expansive lake with huge water lilies (and real water), giant fireflies, lots of goldfish bowls and a boxed-in world for the prince's court.
-Corinna Crome's costumes are as much fun, especially Jezibaba's red house and lizard-like garb.
+He gets great support from set designer Hartmut Schörghofer, whose turntable set (lit by Thomas C. Hase) features an expansive lake with huge water lilies (and real water) and a boxed-in court world.
+Corinna Crome's costumes are as much fun, especially Jezibaba's lizard-like garb.

-Conductor John Keenan draws lush sounds from the orchestra, especially the string section; sometimes, though, he drowns out Julie Makerov, a mostly tender Rusalka, notably in the opera's most famous number, the song to the moon.
-The plot dictates that she doesn't speak for parts of the first two acts; it's too bad that she and Bertman couldn't find a way for Rusalka to be physically communicative during that time.
+Conductor John Keenan draws lush sounds from the orchestra, especially the string section.
+Sometimes, though, he drowns out Julie Makerov, a mostly tender water nymph.
+The plot dictates that she doesn't speak for part of the show; too bad she and Bertman couldn't find a way for Rusalka to communicate physically.

-There's fine work, too, from the commanding Irina Mishura as the witch, a seductive, big-voiced manipulator who's imagistically tied to the rival princess (Joni Henson), and dark-voiced Richard Paul Fink as the water gnome who warns Rusalka about leaving the natural world.
+There's fine work, too, by the commanding Irina Mishura as the seductive witch, imagistically tied to the rival princess (Joni Henson), and by Richard Paul Fink as the protective water gnome.

-Michael Schade's prince, though well and passionately sung, doesn't offer much drama to the tale.
-But Michael Barrett and Betty Allison, as a couple who break the narrative's fourth wall in an unexpected fashion, prove that in the right hands minor comic roles can become a major part of the story.
+Michael Schade's prince, though passionately sung, offers little drama.
+But Michael Barrett and Betty Allison, as a couple who unexpectedly break the narrative's fourth wall, prove that in the right hands minor comic roles can become a major part of the story.